PaulDHaes/PaulDHaes/README.md

 ## Make it your own
 - Edit the telegraf config so you can have more data from maybe other devices of you network.
 - Make your own custom grafana dashboards.
+- Edit the .env file to set better passwords.

 ## Custom telegraf container?